-There were 3 members reported with a missing gender.
-We assumed male gender.
+There were 7 members reported with a missing gender.
+We assumed male gender for retirees and female gender for survivors.
 There were no members reported with a missing or invalid birth date.

 There were no survivors reported on the data file with an expired benefit.